 Basic Food Assistance

-*If you have gotten a notice saying your DSHS or VA benefits have ended because you are a fleeing/fugitive felon, read our publications: What Do I Do if DSHS Stops My Benefits because I am A "Fleeing Felon?" and "What Do I Do if The VA Stops My Benefits because I am a Fugitive Felon?"
+*If you get a notice saying your DSHS or VA benefits have ended because you are a fleeing/fugitive felon, read our publications: What if DSHS Stops My Benefits because I am A "Fleeing Felon?" and "What if The VA Stops My Benefits because I am a Fugitive Felon?"
 This publication is only about Social Security benefits.

 The fleeing felon rule applies to juvenile offenders.
-For Social Security, if you are a child getting dependent benefits, you may lose those benefits.
+For Social Security, a child getting dependent benefits may lose those benefits.
 In Washington, we call a juvenile convicted of a crime an adjudicated offender, not a felon.
-The SSA may cut off your benefits anyway.
+SSA may cut off your benefits anyway.
 At your appeal hearing, you must argue that you are an adjudicated offender, not a fleeing felon.
 The state law on this is at RCW 13.04.240.
 You should state this law at your hearing.

 Yes.
-You should try to resolve the outstanding warrant before you apply for benefits.
-But it takes a long time to apply and be approved for Social Security.
+You should try to resolve the outstanding warrant before applying.
+It takes a long time to apply and be approved for Social Security.
 There is often time to take care of the warrant before your approval comes through.

 When you apply for federal or state public benefits, they will ask whether you have any outstanding warrants or violations.
 If you know you do, answer honestly.
 If you give an answer under oath that is not the truth, you may later face fraud charges.
 This could mean jail time and paying back any benefits you got.

 If you apply for benefits and have an outstanding warrant or violation, the agency you are applying with may tell law enforcement where you are to help them arrest you.
-If you have a warrant when you go to a hearing, you will probably get arrested and miss the hearing.
+You will probably get arrested and miss the hearing.

 It depends on the benefits affected.
 You must do these things, in order: